Major Markus ‘Siege’ Brisbane

 - Mage Sight - your number one tool in the faction to remove Stealth on enemy units.
 Only your battlegroup profits from its effect, but that is usually more than enough for the job.
 Like Foxhole, it can also be used for board control.

 His army selection is usually being made with the feat in mind: they must hit heavily, and must be rather self-sufficient, until the feat allows the to deliver the deathblow.
+Thanks to that, he can perform well in all the current theme forces.

 Siege lacks movement buffs (Pathfinder and +SPD), meaning he must plan careful with low mobility Jacks like the Hammersmith.

 - Charger – It's cheap, and the Dual Cannon can do serious damage on Brisbane's feat turn.
-It is much less focus greedy in this edition, making it excellent for Siege.

 - Minuteman - jumping behind a shield walled enemy unit and activating Flak Field is usually the end-game for most infantry formations.
 Under his feat, even elite infantries can be evaporated with well placed blasts.